Stonemannn/Programming-Review-Session/README.md

 ## Basic Git and GitHub Workflow

+### 0. Fork Repository
+(One student in each group) Click on the "Fork" button, and create a separate repository for your team.
+This is the one you will use for the following steps.

 ### 1. Clone the Repository
 Clone the remote repository to your local machine.
 ```bash